 That’s the end of our Amonkhet Remastered Draft Guide!
 Don’t forget to check the full card list for Amonkhet Remastered, so you’ll be optimally prepared.

-Finally we’d like to invite you to our Facebook and Instagram page.
-We post all sorts of fun stuff there, including memes, opening videos, reminders for new articles and Arena codes.
+Finally, we’d like to invite you to our Facebook and Instagram page.
+We post all sorts of fun stuff there, including memes, reminders for new articles and Arena codes.
 Speaking of which, you can find all current Arena codes here.